What are the benefits of kitset homes?

 They’re not the same.
 Prefabricated, transportable and modular homes are built off-site, in one complete piece or several pieces.
 They generally include flooring, fixtures and furniture.
 You will see them transported on trucks.

-Kitset homes are built on-site, from the ground up, using prefabricated materials.
+Modern kitset homes are built on-site, from the ground up, using prefabricated materials.
 There is more flexibility with transport, location and customisation.

 Are kitset homes environmentally-friendly?